-The organization known today as Mental Health Association of San Mateo County was created over 60 years ago.
-MHA began as a volunteer organization providing services to children, and has increased in scale and scope of services over the years.
-MHA has been developing affordable housing for individuals with mental illness in San Mateo County since 1986.
+Mental Health Association of San Mateo County (MHA) was created over 60 years ago as a volunteer organization.
+Over the years, the scale and scope of our work has increased to cover a range of support services including case management, socialization opportunities and affordable housing for individuals with mental illness in San Mateo County.

 BOARD OF DIRECTORS